HU8Trader/SQL-DATA-WAREHOUSE-PROJECT-BY-HIMANSH-UPADHYAY/README.md

-Here is a **clean, professional, and GitHub-ready README.md**, corrected for **grammar, structure, formatting, and industry standards**, while keeping your original intent intact.
-You can **directly copy–paste** this into your GitHub repository.

----

 # Himansh Upadhyay – Data Warehouse & Analytics Project

 Welcome to the **Himansh Upadhyay Data Warehouse and Analytics Project** 🚀